varun6325/sysfoo/README.md

-This is a Sample Maven App, used for testing jenkins
+This is a Sample Maven App, used for testing jenkins old and new(ocean view)